-The Investment Manager (Metrics) engages in responsible investment and believes that environmental, social, and governance (ESG) issues can affect the financial performance of the entities in which Metrics invest and affect the long-term, risk-adjusted returns ultimately delivered to investors.
+In respect of social and ethical considerations, the Investment Manager (Metrics) engages in responsible investment and believes that environmental, social, and governance (ESG) issues can affect the financial performance of the entities in which Metrics invest and affect the long-term, risk-adjusted returns ultimately delivered to investors.

 Understanding and assessing ESG-related risks are key parts of Metrics investment process.
 Metrics understands that investors want to be better aligned with the broader objectives of a fair, equitable and sustainable society and engages in responsible investment to align with this investor sentiment.
-Metrics endeavour to utilise market position to encourage companies to act in a manner consistent with principles of equity, sustainability, and good governance.
+Metrics has, accordingly, expanded its focus to the more modern 'double materiality' approach that also looks at the impact its investments and its business have on the world at large.
+As such, Metrics may also consider how ESG factors affect a broad range of stakeholders including employees, local communities, regulators, customers, and suppliers and endeavour to utilise its market position to encourage the entities in which it invests to act in a manner consistent with principles of equity, sustainability, and good governance through active engagement.

 Metrics has a Responsible Investment and ESG Policy which you can find on its website.
 Given the limited public disclosure of ESG data by many of the entities in which Metrics invests, Metrics does not rely on any single thirdparty source for ESG and sustainability analysis.
-Metrics incorporates ESG into their investment process by assessing each potential investment on several key environmental, social, and governance issues that may impact the relevant industry, which are identified in their ESG and Sustainability Ratings Guidelines.
+Metrics incorporates ESG into their investment process by analysing and assessing each potential investment on material environmental, social, and governance factors that may impact the relevant industry, which are identified in their ESG and Sustainability Ratings Guidelines.
 Those key sustainability factors include environmental issues (GHG emissions, water use, land use and biodiversity, and waste and pollution), social issues (workforce and diversity, safety management, customer engagement and community engagement) and governance issues (structure and oversight, code and values, transparency and reporting, and financial and operational risk assessment).
-After conducting due diligence on those key ESG factors, Metrics assesses the degree of overall risk that those factors present to the company's future cash flows and value.
+After conducting due diligence on any financially material ESG factors, Metrics assesses the degree of overall risk that those factors present to the company's future cash flows and value.